 \section{Discussion}

-When a Cox model is applied to analyze real-world survival data where the dimension of covariates is large relative to the sample size, traditional methods such as the maximum profile likelihood often yield unreliable and biased estimates.
-In this work, we introduce a novel class of priors, the ``Cox catalytic priors,'' for Bayesian inference on the Cox models by leveraging synthetic data.
-A Cox catalytic prior is constructed as a weighted likelihood based on synthetic data of the Cox model with with a user-specified surrogate hazard.
+When a Cox model is applied to analyze survival data where the dimension of covariates is large relative to the sample size, traditional methods like maximum partial likelihood estimation often yield biased and unreliable estimates.
+In this work, we introduce the class of Cox catalytic priors for Bayesian inference in Cox models by leveraging synthetic data.
+This prior is constructed as a weighted likelihood based on synthetic data and a user-specified surrogate hazard.
 The influence of synthetic data is governed by a weight parameter, which is specified by users or treated as a hyperparameter.
 Cox catalytic priors are shown to be proper and can seamlessly integrate with standard Bayesian inference.

-For estimating regression coefficients, we derive two regularized estimators: WME by approximating the marginal posterior mode and introduce another regularized estimator that directly combines the synthetic data with the observed data.
-Both estimators can be efficiently computed: the CRE can be computed using any convex optimization algorithm, while the WME can be conveniently implemented using standard software.
+For estimating regression coefficients, we derive two regularized estimators: WME by approximating the marginal posterior mode, and CRE by combining the synthetic data with the observed data.
+Both estimators can be efficiently computed: the CRE is solvable via convex optimization, and the WME can be conveniently implemented using standard software.
 In terms of frequentist evaluation, we prove that both estimators are consistent in the regime where the dimension diverges, which justifies the idea of \textit{regularization through synthetic data}.
 Empirical studies demonstrate that the resulting inferences using the Cox catalytic priors outperform classical maximum partial likelihood-based inferences, and are comparable or superior to other regularization methods.
-Our theoretical results are based on the classical theory of maximum partial likelihood estimation in low dimensions.
-Future studies may involve investigating the asymptotic properties of the posterior inference and calibrating the weight parameter $\tau$ in high-dimensional contexts.

-Apart from the above desirable properties in the resulting inference, the class of Cox catalytic prior distributions has better interpretability than many other priors that focus on model parameters, since it is straightforward to inform a practitioner what information is provided by a Cox catalytic prior through the use of synthetic data.
-The central idea behind this approach is that data are real while models are imperfect tools for analyzing data.
-Unlike the original construction of catalytic priors for parametric models, the construction in the current paper applies to a semiparametric model.
-We anticipate that this prior construction scheme can be applied to other statistical inference that involve partial likelihood or complex nuisance parameters.
+Cox catalytic priors have better interpretability than many other priors that focus on parameters, as they encode prior information through synthetic data.
+This approach emphasizes that data are real while models are imperfect tools for analyzing data.
+Unlike the original construction of catalytic priors for parametric models, our construction applies to a semiparametric model.
+This prior construction scheme may generalize to other inferences that involve partial likelihood or complex nuisance parameters.